garbados/linkfriend/README.md

 - [ ] Store link lists as [Dat](https://datproject.org/) archives.
 - [ ] Subscribe to link lists using their discovery key or [Dat DNS URL](https://www.datprotocol.com/deps/0005-dns/).

+### V2

+V2 introduces durability features like backups.

+- [ ] Upload encrypted backups to friendly CouchDB installations.
+- [ ] Decrypt backups drawn from friendly CouchDB installations.

 ## Usage

 *These instructions are intended for the V1 application.
 The app is currently pre-V0.*

 As the application lives on the browser, there is no need to install anything.
-Just visit the [demo site](http://garbados.github.io/p2p-social-bookmarking) to start using it.
+Just visit the [demo site](https://garbados.github.io/p2p-social-bookmarking/#/) to start using it.

 If you visit the website using the [Beaker Browser](https://beakerbrowser.com/), you will be able to share bookmarks with friends or follow lists of their bookmarks using Dat URLs.